 - Unlimited Canada/U.S. long distance calling; and

-1.2 TELUS Business Connect’s Standard, Premium and Premium Plus editions provide you with voice, data and wireless services as set out below:
+1.2 TELUS Business Connect’s Basic Edition provides the Customer with voice services as set out below:

-(A) TELUS Business Connect with Unmanaged High Speed Internet consists of the following Services:
+(a) TELUS Business Connect Basic Edition Primary User consists of the following Service:

 - 1 main Business number (local);